Tung-I/NeRFCodec/readme.md

 To be released...

 ## Contact
-If you have any issue regrading this repository, e.g. environment setup, training scripts, more technical details, please e-mail [Sicheng Li](jasonlisicheng@zju.edu.cn).
+If you have any issue regrading this repository, e.g. environment setup, training scripts, more technical details, please e-mail Sicheng Li at jasonlisicheng@zju.edu.cn.

 ## Citation
 If you find our code or paper useful, please cite